 - 1.1 Effective Date.
-This Plan was adopted effective December 5, 2017, subject to approval by the stockholders of BRT Apartments Corp., a Maryland corporation (the "Company"); provided, however, that any Awards granted hereunder prior to the approval of the Plan by the stockholders of the Company shall be conditioned upon approval by the stockholders of the Company and no Shares may be issued pursuant to any Award granted hereunder prior to approval of the Plan by the Company. - 1.2 Purpose of the Plan .
+This Plan (as defined) shall become effective upon approval by the stockholders of the Company (as defined), as and to the extent required by the listing requirements of the New York Stock Exchange. - 1.2 Purpose of the Plan.
 The Plan is designed to motivate, retain and attract Participants (as defined) of experience and ability and to further the financial success of the Company by aligning the interests of Participants through the ownership of Shares (as defined) with the interests of the Company's stockholders.